1Hyena/nt4c/README.md

 ### Parsing NestedText #########################################################

-If you need just to parse a NestedText document, you need to include `nt4c.h` directly to your code base as the parser is only implemented in the single C header file.
+To parse a NestedText document, include `nt4c.h` directly in your codebase as the parser is implemented in a single C header file.

-The main provided function is `nt_parse()`.
-It takes a text in the NestedText syntax and a pointer to the `NT_PARSER` structure which provides the means to fine tune the deserialization process.
+The main function provided is `nt_parse()`, which takes a text in NestedText syntax and a pointer to the `NT_PARSER` structure for fine-tuning the deserialization process.

-The parser structure stores the parsing configuration and the state of the parsing process.
-By default, it can hold up to `NT_PARSER_NCOUNT` nodes in its integrated internal memory but with the `nt_parser_set_memory` function an arbitrary array of `NT_NODE` structures could be used.
+The parser structure stores parsing configuration and the parsing process state.
+By default, it can hold up to `NT_PARSER_NCOUNT` nodes in its internal memory, but `nt_parser_set_memory` function allows using an arbitrary array of `NT_NODE` structures.

-As `nt_parse()` processes the input, it populates the deserialization graph of the document with nodes.
-The parser will continue until the end even if the buffer provided for its output gets full.
+During `nt_parse()` execution, the deserialization graph of the document is populated with nodes.
+The parser continues processing even if the output buffer becomes full.

-On success the `nt_parse()` function returns the number of nodes contained in the input text.
-That number could be used to determine how much memory is needed for the storage of the complete deserialization graph.
-On failure the function returns a negative number.
+Upon successful parsing, `nt_parse()` returns the number of nodes in the input text, which can help determine the memory needed for storing the deserialization graph.
+On failure, the function returns a negative number.

 # License ######################################################################